pjordann/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 hashcat -a 0 -m 16500 <YOUR-JWT> /usr/share/wordlists/jwt
 ```

 >Hashcat result provide the secret, to be used to generate a forged signing key.

+Next steps:
+- Generate forged signing key
+	- JWT Editor Keys > New Symmetric Key > Generate
+        - Replace `k` for the base64 encoded secret from hashcat
+ - Modify JWT with `administrator` and sign with the selected key

 [PortSwigger JWT authentication bypass via weak signing key](https://portswigger.net/web-security/jwt/lab-jwt-authentication-bypass-via-weak-signing-key)